GigaHierz/bridge-retirement-tutorial/README.md

 # Carbon Retirement Bridge

-Retiring Carbon Credits on Celo from any EVM-chain
+Retiring Carbon Credits on Celo from any EVM-chain.
+Ccheck out the whole tutorial on [Medium](https://medium.com/@hierzilena/retiring-carbon-credits-on-celo-from-any-evm-chain-e4966add6bd0)

 ---